polytope-labs/ismp/request_response.md

 While a POST request needs to be delivered to the counterparty for processing, a GET request is processed offchain by a relayer.

-## Life Cycle of a Request
+### Life Cycle of a Request and Response

-When a request is initialised on a source chain, a commitment of that request which is a keccak256 hash of the request is inserted into its state trie, and an event is emitted, this event informs any party that wishes to relay the requests to be aware of the existence of a new request.
+A request is created and dispatched by the `IsmpDispatch::dispatch_request`, a commitment of that request which is a keccak256 hash of the request is inserted into the state trie, and a `Request` event is emitted, this event informs any party that wishes to relay the requests to be aware of the existence of a new request.

-A message that contains the request alongside a proof of membership is then submitted to the destination chain, on verifying this proof and processing the request, a receipt for the request is committed to storage, the destination module or contract can create a response synchronously or asynchronously, whenever this response is available it would be relayed back to the source chain.
+A `RequestMessage` that contains the request alongside a proof of membership is then submitted to the counterparty chain, after verifying this proof, a receipt for the request is committed to storage, the destination module or contract can create a response synchronously or asynchronously, whenever this response is available it would be relayed back to the source chain.

 ![](./assets/ismp_request.drawio.png)
 ![](./assets/get_request.drawio.png)

+A response to a post request is created and dispatched by the `IsmpDispatch::dispatch_response`, a commitment of that response which is a keccak256 hash of the response is inserted into the state trie, and a `Response` event is emitted, this event informs any party that wishes to relay the responses to be aware of the existence of a new response.

+A `ResponseMessage` that contains the response alongside a proof of membership is then submitted to the counterparty chain, after verifying this proof, a receipt for the response is committed to storage, the receipt is used to prevent processing duplicate responses.

 ### Timeouts

-Both Post and Get requests have a timeout, a POST request timeout is evaluated based on the timestamp of the destination chain, this means that packets cannot timeout if the destination change does not progress, using the destination chain timestamp instead of the source chain’s timestamp prevents situations where a bad actor could submit a timeout for a request that was already successfully executed on the destination, which in situations that involve token transfers, would be a double spend.
+Both Post and Get requests have a timeout, a Post request timeout is evaluated based on the timestamp of the destination chain, this means that post requests cannot time out if the destination chain does not progress, using the destination chain timestamp instead of the source chain’s timestamp prevents situations where a bad actor could submit a timeout for a request that was already successfully executed on the destination.
+Timeout messages are accompanied by a proof of non-membership.

 Timeouts for Get requests are evaluated relative to the timestamp of the sending chain, the timestamp represents the time on the sending chain after which responses to a Get request will be rejected.